KevinMosweu/python-api-challenge/README.md

 # python-api-challenge
 ---
 ## Description
 The goal of this project is to showcase and make use of API and Geocoding skills.
 There are two parts, namely WeatherPy and VacationPy.
 In WeatherPy, geographic data is collected on a randomly generated list of cities for which weather conditions are then recorded for analysis to uncover any trends.
-In VacationPy, cities with desirable weather conditions are short listed, hotels within the city are searched for, then the cities are plotted on a map along with hotel names if available.
+In VacationPy, cities with desirable weather conditions are short-listed, hotels within the city are searched for, then the cities are plotted on a map along with hotel names if available.

 ### WeatherPy
 This part is mainly carried out within a jupyter notebook in the following steps: